ML1618/Falling-Sand/README.md

     - If cell below is empty, move down.
     - If either cells to diagonal down left/right are empty, move to one of them.
 If both are empty, pick one at random.
     - If neither of the above happen, don't move anywhere.
+- Rock
+    - No special interactions with any other particles.
+    - Floats in midair.

 Controls:
 - Restart